-- Big Data Analytics: HDFS-compatible without any special API intrusion into the business; seamless integration with mainstream computing engines (Spark, Presto, Hive, etc.); infinitely scalable storage space; almost 0 operation and maintenance cost; perfect caching mechanism, several times higher than object storage performance.
+- Big Data Analytics: compatible with HDFS without requiring extra API; seamlessly integrated with mainstream computing engines (Spark, Presto, Hive, etc.); unlimited storage space; nearly zero operation and maintenance costs; well-developed caching mechanism, and better performance than object storage.

-- Persistent volumes in container clusters: Kubernetes CSI support; persistent storage and independent from container lifetime; strong consistency to ensure correct data; take over data storage requirements to ensure statelessness of the service.
+- Persistent volumes in container clusters: supporting Kubernetes CSI; persistent storage and independent of container lifetime; strong consistency to ensure that date stored is correct; take over data storage requirements to ensure statelessness of the service.

-- Shared Workspace: can be mounted on any host; no client concurrent read/write restrictions; POSIX compatible with existing data flow and scripting operations.
+- Shared Workspace: JuiceFS file system can be mounted on any host; no restrictions to client concurrent read/write; POSIX compatible with existing data flow and scripting operations.

-- Data Backup: Back up all kinds of data in unlimited smoothly scalable storage space; combined with the shared mount feature, you can aggregate multi-host data to one place and do unified backup.
+- Data Backup: Back up all kinds of data in scalable storage space without limitation; combined with the shared mount feature, data from multiple hosts can be aggregated into one place and then backed up together.

-JuiceFS is open source software, and you can find the full source code at GitHub.
-When using JuiceFS to store data, the data is split into chunks according to certain rules and stored in your own defined object storage or other storage media, and the metadata corresponding to the data is stored in your own defined database.
+JuiceFS is open source software, and the source code can be found at GitHub.
+When using JuiceFS to store data, the data is split into chunks according to certain rules and stored in self-defined object storage or other storage media, and the corresponding metadata is stored in self-defined database.